Teaching with Data: International Economic Data

 • Group presentation given in class

-• Group presentation file uploaded to Blackboard
+• Group presentation file uploaded to LMS

 • Peer and self evaluation form